kevlo-cyber/third-party-risk-management/README.md

 To those who've read this far: thank you for joining me on this reflection.
 Whether you're a fellow analyst, a vendor working to improve, or a leader trying to balance innovation with security, we're all part of the same ecosystem.

 Together, we're building a world where technology can transform healthcare without compromising the trust patients place in us.
-It's challenging work, often thankless, sometimes frustrating—but always important.
+It's challenging work, often thankless, sometimes frustrating, but always important.

 And that's why I keep coming back, assessment after assessment, vendor after vendor, risk decision after risk decision.